nyukhalov/CarND-LaneLines-P1/writeup.md

 ### 3. Possible improvements

-A possible improvement would be to ...
+A possible improvement would be to create a math model of lane lines so that the pipeline localises it on an image.

-Another potential improvement could be to ...
+Another potential improvement could be to use color selection for all known lane line colors such as yellow and white.
+It would help to reduce amount of false lines coming from dirt and differences in asphalt colors.